Public relations director

 While attending ASU, Milazzo was also a member of the Division I women's soccer team, and involved in Fellowship of Christian Athletes, Programing and Activities Board, Sparky's Team and Student-Athlete Advisory Committee.

 Brit Milazzo is the public relations director at Bellefonte Area School District.
-The position was established in September 2017 with a mission to help foster a relationship among the schools and communities it serves, and beyond — by providing educational and engaging information affecting the district, employees, students, residents and more.
+The 12-month administrative position was established in September 2017 with a mission to help foster a relationship among the schools and communities it serves, and beyond — by providing educational and engaging information affecting the district, employees, students, residents and more.
 The position was also started in conjunction with Bald Eagle Area School District and Central Pennsylvania Institute of Science and Technology with the intent to move into a permanent role at Bellefonte Area by the 2019-20 school year.

-In her fifth school year with the district, Milazzo said the best part of her job is working daily with staff and students to help tell the unique stories that make Bellefonte Area great.
+In her fifth school year with the district, Milazzo said the best part of her job is working daily with faculty, staff and students to help tell the unique stories that make Bellefonte Area great.
 She said she also enjoys creating positive relationships with community members, and local businesses, organizations and other agencies that support the school district.
 Milazzo is a member of the Pennsylvania School Public Relations Association and regularly works with ArchiveSocial and LinkedIn on professional learning opportunities.
 She also works with the communication programs at Penn State and Lock Haven universities to provide firsthand information about how PR works in settings such as Bellefonte.

-Milazzo is responsible for the content and promotion of information on the district's "school news" website; publications such as Raiders magazine and the BeLA newsletter; and the district's main social media accounts such as Facebook, Instagram and Twitter, which are used to promote, educate and inform the community on happenings within the district.
+Milazzo is responsible for the content and promotion of information on the district's "school news" website; publications such as Red Raiders magazine and the BeLA newsletter; and the district's main social media accounts such as Facebook, Instagram and Twitter, which are used to promote, educate and inform the community on happenings within the district.
 That includes featuring employees and students, school partnerships, special projects and other newsworthy information regarding Bellefonte Area School District.
-That is done through written articles, photos, podcasts, videos and more.
+That is done through articles, photos, podcasts, videos and more.
 While not the district's spokeswoman, she is, however, the facilitator with news media to provide them with story ideas about BASD and/or point reporters in the right direction of the appropriate employee to speak with.
 She also works closely with state agencies such as the Pennsylvania Department of Education to provide the public with information about how affairs at the state level may affect the district and community.

 In her time with the district, she also was instrumental in helping make Bellefonte Area School District the most publicized public school district in the commonwealth.
 Information from the Pennsylvania School Board Association said BASD regularly leads school districts in coverage across the state.